 - Set up a clear space in your office with good lighting and minimal echo for remote communication.
 Have your candidates and hired employees test all equipment, including video and audio.

 - Egypt uses the DD/MM/YYY date format, which you should utilize when creating employment contracts and work schedules.

 - Some companies give occasional allowances for technology to help solve internet issues, such as lagging connections, dropped calls, or distorted audio.

 Learn how to hire in Egypt with help from Globalization Partners

 Hiring in an unfamiliar international market is a complex process that could consume much of your company’s time and resources.
-Use our Global Employment Platform™ to hire, onboard, and set up payroll in just a few clicks.
+Use our Global Growth Platform™ to hire, onboard, and set up payroll in just a few clicks.
 Our AI-driven technology expedites the legal, HR, and compliance tasks of global growth, so you can focus on building your international teams in Egypt and beyond.